ignis-sec/Pwdb-Public/README.md

 * `8.83%` of the passwords are unique - they were only found once.
   * Their average length was `9.7965` characters.
-  * Suprisingly, just a fraction of these passwords are meaningless.
+  * Surprisingly, just a fraction of these passwords are meaningless.
   * Only `7.082%` of these passwords contain special characters - Rest matches `^[a-zA-Z0-9]$`
   * `20.02%` of these passwords are letters only, and `15.02%` is only lowercase.
     * Average length for lowercase-unique passwords were `9.3694` characters.